cowball0905/CS3343UNO/README.md

 Solution:

-1 add a parameter about the index to receive the top index card (For example, if i input 2, 咁我會攞到第二top嘅卡) 2 change the part which calls this function
+1 add a parameter about the index to receive the top index card (For example, if i input 2, 咁我會攞到第二top嘅卡) 2 change the part which calls this function (like challengeDrawFour)

+solution in method:
+challengeDrawFour in CPUPlayer, HumanPlayer getTopCard in UNOController all functions in getTopCard(1), for example, DeckCardPlayViewer

 Step to reproduce: